 How do I upskill my team?

-In the world of upskilling, the Learning Management System is king.
+In the world of upskilling and performance management, the Learning Management System is king.
 That said, not every workplace is set up for an LMS, and not every HR team is interested in taking one on.
 Let’s look at some alternatives before diving into Learning systems.

 The classic tried-and-true method, used since man invented fire, is mentorship.
 Encourage the veterans of your team to guide new talent in their areas of expertise and the techniques they’ve learned to utilize over the years to get work done.
 Long-time workers often have shortcuts and workarounds to perform more efficiently, which are valuable to pass along.
-Work smarter, not harder – shortcuts are never found in official training courses!
+Work smarter, not harder – you’ll never be taught about shortcuts in official training courses!

 The ultimate way to upskill is the Learning Management System.
 You likely already know what they are: online programs that keep your team educated with up-to-date educational videos, activities and quizzes.

 An LMS’ versatility is what makes it such an effective tool; not only does it keep developing talent with continued, updated learning material as employees continue on in their positions, but that material is totally customizable from person to person or team to team.
 You could use surveys to ask individual workers about the content they’d like to learn, or you could prepare the whole staff for the next quarter’s responsibilities with a set of new videos.
 This makes the LMS a great driver of both employee retention and performance output.